 - Research Experience (6-12 units)

-- TTE 793 Internship - A minimum of 6 units of supervised internship must be completed with a focus on classroom studies and/or teacher education.
+- TLS 793 Internship - A minimum of 6 units of supervised internship must be completed with a focus on classroom studies and/or teacher education.
 Additional units may be specified, as necessary, by the candidate's major committee

 - Minor (Minimum of 9 units; students may minor in TTE or in another department)